 African WASSCE (WAEC): a pass in 5 subjects (minimum of 3 at Grade B) including Maths at Grade B

-Scottish Advanced Highers: CCD including Computing or CCD with evidence of programming (112 UCAS Tariff points)
+Scottish Advanced Highers: CCD (112 UCAS Tariff points) including Computing or evidence of Programming

 International Baccalaureate (IB) Diploma: 28 points

-SQA HNC / BTEC Level 4 HNC: Computer Games Development (with A in the Graded Unit)
+SQA HNC / BTEC Level 4 HNC: Computer Games Development (for SQA HNC, with Grade A in the Graded Unit)

 SQA HND / BTEC Level 5 HND / Foundation Degree: Computing or Computing: Software Development or Computer Games Development